January to December 2019

-It’s been a busy year so far!
+It was a very busy year!
 And, now that the weather will be warming up soon, we’re gearing up for sterithons and outreaches.
 Follow us on Facebook for regular updates and photos.

 The most common injuries we see are caused by:

-- Car accidents – which usually result in broken limbs and scrapes.
+- Car accidents – which usually result in broken limbs and scrapes (like this little doggy pictured).

 - Dog attacks – causing bite wounds, abscesses, and trauma – these can be fights between dogs on the same property, territorial dogs on the streets, or even people setting their dogs on others for ‘entertainment’.
 The dogs most involved are, more often than not, unneutered males.